UIUC-ChenLab/FSSD/README.md

 4. **Complete the Project Setup**:
    - Within Vivado, access `Tools -> Run Tcl Script...`.
-   - Select the `design_1.tcl` file found in the published release.
+   - Select the `design_1.tcl` file found in the source code link.
    - Wait for the script to finish loading.
    - Users are now equipped to proceed with synthesis, implementation, or bitstream generation as required.